awslabs/generative-ai-toolkit/README.md

 As you can see, tools that you've registered will be invoked automatically by the agent.
 The output from `converse` is always just a string with the agent's response to the user.

-##### Professional Tool Development with Pydantic
+##### Tool Development with Pydantic

-For professional/production grade tool development, we recommend using Pydantic models to define your tool's interface.
+You can use Pydantic models to define your tool's interface.
 This approach provides several key benefits:

-1. **Strong Type Validation**: Pydantic enforces strict type checking and validation at runtime
-2. **Clear Interface Documentation**: Input/output schemas are automatically generated from your models.
+1. **Clear Interface Documentation**: Input/output schemas are automatically generated from your models.
 The LLM "reads" both the model's docstring and the `description` attributes of Pydantic Field objects to understand how to use the tool correctly.
 This natural language documentation helps the LLM make informed decisions about parameter values.
-3. **Error Handling with Self-Correction**: Built-in error handling and validation messages are fed back to the LLM, allowing it to understand what went wrong and self-correct its tool usage.
+2. **Error Handling with Self-Correction**: Built-in error handling and validation messages are fed back to the LLM, allowing it to understand what went wrong and self-correct its tool usage.
 For example, if the LLM provides an invalid value for a parameter, Pydantic's detailed error message helps the LLM understand why it was invalid and how to fix it in subsequent attempts.
-4. **Fine-grained Input Control**: Pydantic Field attributes like `pattern` allow you to enforce very specific requirements through regex patterns.
-For example, you can ensure a parameter only accepts certain string formats, numeric ranges, or specific enumerated values.
-The LLM understands these constraints from the Field descriptions and validates its choices accordingly.
-5. **Schema Evolution**: Easy to evolve your tool's interface while maintaining backward compatibility
-6. **OpenAPI Integration**: Automatic OpenAPI schema generation for documentation
+3. **Strong Type Validation**: Pydantic enforces strict type checking and validation at runtime

 You can find a complete example in `examples/pydantic_tools/` that demonstrates this approach.
 The example implements a weather alerts tool with proper input validation, error handling, and response structuring: